Rushland Boss, serving humanity simply by showing up.

 You know, Clinton was the first black president and the first white Bill Cosby.

-LAPD is going to go to the Playboy Mansion, Hugh Hefner's house, which is near the LA country club, and they're going to search for evidence because there are 15 women that claim that Cosby raped them at the Playboy mansion.
+But I saw today that people, LAPD, LAPD, is going to go to the Playboy Mansion, Hugh Hefner's house, near the LA Country Club, and they're going to search for evidence because there are 15 women that claim that Cosby raped them at the Playboy Mansion.

-Forty years ago, four decades ago, they're going to go in there and see if they can find any trace evidence to support the claims these women have made.
+40 years ago, four decades ago, they're going to go in there and see if they can find any trace evidence to support the claims these women have made.

-And Hugh Hefner said, well, I can categorically tell you didn't go on in here because I wouldn't put up with that kind of thing at my mansion.
+And Hugh Hefner said, well, I can categorically tell you it didn't go on in here because I wouldn't put up with that kind of thing at my mansion.

-But 40 years ago, and they think they're going to find evidence.
+But 40 years ago, and they think they're going to find evidence?

 Remember that?